carbonati/browsernn/README.md

 # browserNN.js

-browserNN.js is an easy to use javascript library that allows you to train deep neural networks in your own browser.
+browserNN is an easy to use javascript library that allows you to train deep neural networks in your own browser.

 For full documentation and a demo, please see: https://carbonati.github.io/posts/browsernn/